 To prevent this from happening, the airflow on all four sides must remain even.
 Make sure you space the joints evenly and allow room for expansion and drainage.

 Even if you are building a lower deck, leave at least 18” for airflow under the joists.
 If the wood is too close to the ground or a concrete slab, their temperature can affect your Ipe.
-Consider oiling and sealing all 4 sides of the boards.
+Consider oiling and sealing all four sides of the boards.

 Another way to combat the problem is to create a slope underneath your deck for proper drainage and ventilation.
 Pitch the soil on an angle away from your home.
 Test it with a hose to ensure water isn’t pooling near your foundation or slab.

-There are products designed for under deck drainage, such as membranes, waterproof flanges and under deck ceiling systems.
+There are products designed for under deck drainage, such as membranes, waterproof flanges, and under deck ceiling systems.
 You can find these products online.

-3. Staining, Spots, and Sealing
+3. Staining, Spots, And Sealing

-If sap, pollen or leaves are left on the surface of your wood, they can cause dark stains.
+If sap, pollen, or leaves are left on the surface of your wood, they can cause dark stains.
 Regular cleaning of your Ipe will help lessen the effects.
 Make sure to sweep your deck and rinse the debris afterward.